Configure Autonomous Workload

 - write:logs

-Step 4: Implement Authentication Flow
+Step 4: Implement the Authentication Flow

-1. Request Access Token
+Request an Access Token

 POST https://auth.authsec.ai/oauth/token